Overview:

 facilities which can have legal implications.
 It also creates issues

-with regards sharing of bills etc
+with regards sharing of bills etc and finally each house is only

 |